lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

 ## Install SSH Keys

-1. Copy `pinephone_rsa.pub` from the "`.ssh`" folder in our Home Directory to a MicroSD Card.
+1. Copy `pinephone_rsa.pub` from the `.ssh` folder in our Home Directory to a MicroSD Card.

 1. Insert the MicroSD Card into PinePhone.
 Copy `pinephone_rsa.pub` to our Home Directory on PinePhone.